 - Availability of witnesses.
 Lawyers on both sides rely on expert witnesses and eyewitnesses to support or defend their case.
 Taking witness statements and arranging testimony requires time, which means it could take longer for you to reach a settlement or proceed with litigation.

 If you have sustained injuries in a Texas drunk driving accident, don’t sit idly by.
 Stand up and fight for the justice you deserve.
-Contact the experienced drunk driving accident lawyers at Stewart J. Guss, Attorney at Law, for a free consultation and case evaluation.
+Contact the experienced drunk driving accident attorneys at Stewart J. Guss, Injury Accident Lawyers, for a free consultation and case evaluation.

 Let Our Texas Car Accident Attorneys Help You Right Now